 Customizing Activities For Your Sunday School Class

-No single list of suggestions can match your needs specifically.
-Be flexible when reading a suggestion and see how it can be customized to fit your class.
-Do you have a large class?
+Do you have a larger class than expected?
 Just one student?
 Readers?
 Preschoolers?
 A Mix?
-Make the ideas better to fit your needs.
+Make the ideas in lessons you find fit your needs.
 Pay attention to what succeeds and what doesn't.
 Try something you're not good at -- the kids may be great at it!

-Make more than one set of activities, and break the class into teams or groups.
+Make more than one set of activities, and break up the class into teams or groups.
 Juniors love to compete, especially boys against girls.
-Or bring more than one activity, set up stations, and have groups rotate through them.
+Or set up stations, and have groups rotate through them.

-Give them plenty of chances to move.
+Give them plenty of structured chances to move.
 Make them stand to answer questions.
 Attach activities to the wall and have them walk up to participate.
 Place answers around the room and have them stand in the corresponding spot to make their choice.
-Give them a reason to move around acceptably. (e.g. for true and false questions, make them stand in front of a "true" or "false" sign.
-It's always been a hit with any age group I've tried.)
+Give them a reason to move around acceptably, e.g. for true and false questions, make them stand in front of a "true" or "false" sign.

 Encourage students to do their lesson homework